 At Hawaiian Electric we are committed to preserving all that makes our islands so special.
 One of the ways we are accomplishing this is by working hard to achieve a clean energy economy.
 In October 2008, the Hawaiian Electric Companies signed a landmark Energy Agreement with the State of Hawaii as part of the Hawaii Clean Energy Initiative to move Hawaii away from imported oil towards a more sustainable future.

 The initiatives listed below are mechanisms that are available for those interested in selling energy to Hawaii Electric:

-Hawaiian Electric will consider requesting a waiver from the Hawaii Public Utility Commission’s Competitive Bidding Framework for renewable energy projects that can be quickly placed into service at a low cost per kilowatt hour to help lower electric bills for our customers.
-In particular, Hawaiian Electric seeks projects larger than five MW on Oahu with a levelized cost of energy below 17 cents/kilowatt-hour, without the use of Hawaii State tax incentives.
+Hawaiian Electric is in the process of requesting a waiver from the Hawaii Public Utility Commission’s Competitive Bidding Framework for renewable energy projects that can be quickly placed into service at a low cost per kilowatt hour to help lower electric bills for our customers.